 Pam: Absolutely.
-In my experience, vendors want to be proactive in supporting customers, and learning tech vendors know that the learning tech stack is not a fad.
+In my experience, vendors want to be proactive in supporting customers and learning tech vendors know that the learning tech stack is not a fad.
 Your vendors have likely had similar questions from other customers, and may already have some integrations in place with other platforms you’re using.
 I would say involve your vendor partners “early and often.”

-Pam: Totally agree.
+Pam: Agree.
 Starting small makes sense, and remember, be sure to start with a solid foundation.
 Most organizations will not be building a learning tech stack from scratch—they’ll be augmenting existing technologies already in place, making them work together, and then adding other technologies as the need arises.
-I am reminded of the famous quote from Arthur Ashe: To achieve greatness, start where you are, use what you have, do what you can.
+I am reminded of the famous quote from Arthur Ashe: To achieve greatness, start where you are, use what you have, and do what you can.
 This is certainly true about building and optimizing a learning tech stack!

-Andrew: Yes, definitely.
+Andrew: Yes.
 A Learning Analytics Platform can pull in just the relevant data and provide a window to the data for the L&D team and for operational managers from a learning and performance perspective.
 Learning Analytics Platforms may also have features to control data permissions (Watershed does) to ensure that people only see the data they are allowed to see.

 10. What is the high-level pricing model?